grpc/proposal/A14-channelz.md

 The channelz service exposes internal implementation details in a public way.
 Since different implementations have different internal details, the channelz data is lightly abstracted.
-There are three top level entities exposed:
+There are four top level entities exposed:
-Channels, Servers, and Sockets.
+Channels, Subchannels, Servers, and Sockets.

 Each entity is uniquely identified by a positive integer, called the id.
 This id must be distinct and may not be reused over the lifetime of the process for